 Baked Egg Rolls are crispy and crunchy--just like deep-fried, just much lower in fat and calories!
-Packed full of sauteed vegetables, this recipe for Egg Rolls allows you to enjoy a healthier spin on an Asian favorite.
+Packed full of sauteed vegetables, this recipe for Egg Rolls allows you to enjoy a healthier spin on this classically heavy dish.

 Why these Baked Egg Rolls are the Best